backand/docs/slate_docs/source/includes/_platform_specific.md

 | yarn | $ yarn add @backand/redux-sdk |

 ### Import
-Use the following import statement to include the Angular2 SDK in your project:

 ```javascript
 import { BackandService } from '@backand/angular2-sdk'
 ```

+Use the following import statement to include the Angular2 SDK in your project:

 ### Quick start
-To get started, first use *bkdnredux* to generate the necessary *Types*, *Actions*, and *Reducers* for your Backand objects from the command line:

 ```bash
 $ "./node_modules/.bin/bkndredux" --help
 $ "./node_modules/.bin/bkndredux" user obj1 obj2 obj3... -m (thunk/saga)
 ```

+To get started, first use *bkdnredux* to generate the necessary *Types*, *Actions*, and *Reducers* for your Backand objects from the command line:

 ***Note:*** *user* is a unique object.
 It has a different *Reducer* and *Type*, and it reveals most of the authentication *Actions* (getUserDetails, signin, signout, etc.).

-Next, Include the new *Reducers* in [combineReducers()](http://redux.js.org/docs/api/combineReducers.html):
 ```javascript
 import { combineReducers } from 'redux'
 import user from './user/userReducer'